-Federal agency fellows are placed within the Department for Health and Human Services in Washington, D.C.
-They learn how U.S. executive branch agencies make decisions on policies and programs authorized by Congress.
+Placed within the Department for Health and Human Services in Washington, D.C., federal agency fellows learn how U.S. executive branch agencies make decisions on policies and programs authorized by Congress.
 Depending upon the type of office, fellows may learn how to write funding announcements, communicate research to agency staff and leadership, or work on regulations or policy initiatives.

 "I had so much time in my fellowship to explore and develop myself.
 I wish I could go back and do it again."